shieldgenerator7/DnD-Stories/Agranari/SpeciesList.md

 Str, Con, Int

-Racial Ability: Telekinesis.
+Species Ability: Telekinesis.
 As a bonus action, move 1 thing within 30ft of you.
 Weight limit depends on your Str.

 Languages: Common